sagemath/trac_to_gh/Issue 7618.md

 # Issue 7618: notebook -- make it easy to configure keyboard shortcuts

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7618

 Original creator: was